Official websites use .mil

 Secure .mil websites use HTTPS

-MILLINGTON, Tenn. — For the first time since 2014, the Navy will bring more than 50 Sailors to Omaha from June 15-21 to engage in a week-long series of performances, educational events and service projects in celebration of the Navy and Nation’s 250th anniversary.
-This will be the fifth historic Navy Week in Omaha.
+For the first time since 2014, the Navy will bring more than 90 Sailors to Omaha from June 15-21 to engage in a week-long series of performances, educational events and service projects in celebration of the Navy and Nation’s 250th anniversary.

-The Navy will bring two senior executives to Omaha Navy Week.
-Rear Adm.
-Robert Nowakowski, Deputy Commander, Naval Education and Training Command - Force Development, conducted an executive engagement visit to Omaha and Lincoln in 2025 and will make his return for Navy Week.
-Rear Adm.
-Kimberly Sandberg Reserve Deputy Director, Naval Medical Forces Atlantic, earned a Bachelor of Science in Nursing from Creighton University and will lead a cohort from the Navy Bureau of Medicine and Surgery.
+Leading the engagements for Omaha Navy Week is Rear Adm.
+Robert Nowakowski, Deputy Commander, Naval Education and Training Command - Force Development.
+Following a highly successful executive engagement visit to Omaha and Lincoln in 2025, Rear Adm.
+Nowakowski returns to champion this year’s events.
+He is joined by Rear Adm.
+Kimberly Sandberg Reserve Deputy Director, Naval Medical Forces Atlantic.
+A proud alumna of Creighton University, Rear Adm.
+Sandberg brings a deep local connection to the forefront as she leads a dedicated cohort from the Navy Bureau of Medicine and Surgery throughout the week.

-Other participating Navy units will include hometown Sailors from Nebraska, USS Constitution, Naval History and Heritage Command, Navy Meteorology and Oceanography Command, Judge Advocate General Corps, Navy Esports and Navy Recruiting Command.
+Other participating Navy units will include hometown Sailors from Nebraska, USS Constitution, Naval History and Heritage Command and Navy Meteorology and Oceanography Command.

 Google Translation Disclaimer